telerik/ajax-docs/controls/combobox/functionality/checkbox-support.md

 *  The **MarkFirstMatch** and **Filter** features are not supported.
 The reason is that the CheckBox selection is different from the standard RadComboBox selection—there is no single selected item.

 *  **Load On Demand** is not supported.
 The reason is that RadComboBox items loaded on demand are not accessible on the server which is needed for the CheckBox feature.
+A possible approach to overcome this limitation is replacing the RadComboBox with a [Kendo UI MultiSelect](https://www.telerik.com/kendo-ui/multiselect) widget with enabled Virtualization as demonstrated in the [MultiSelect/Virtualization](https://demos.telerik.com/kendo-ui/multiselect/virtualization) online demo.

 # See Also